haouarihk/param-handler/readme.md

     console.log(`name_of_the_variable has changed to ${new_value}!`)
 })
 ```
+note that you can use the second argument inside the callbackfunction to call "this".

 ### 2- Or you can just get the value of that specific variable: